tailcallhq/tailcallhq.github.io/docs/http-cache.md

 ---
-title: HTTP Caching with Tailcall APIs
+title: HTTP Caching with Tailcall
 description: Implement HTTP caching with Tailcall to boost performance.
 Access our guides for setting up and optimizing HTTP cache.
 slug: graphql-http-cache-guide-tailcall
 sidebar_label: HTTP Cache